-- You must be a fully financial NSKC member in order to be eligible for the Club Championship.
-Points will only accrue from the date of your membership and whilst you are a current member.
+•You must be a current financial GSKC member throughout the 2023 Club Championship.
+Points will only be accrued from the date of receipt of your fully paid club membership.

-- One (1) only round will be dropped automatically, even if you did not race it, at the end of the Club Championship, this will be considered your worst round.
+•One (1) round will be dropped automatically, even if you did not race it, at the end of the Club Championship, this will be considered your worst round.

 – Cadet 9